luciaz15/STL/README.md

 # STL
 ## Introduction

+Hi!
+My name is Lucia.
 This is my first data analyst project, and my first time doing a Github project.

 ## Porject's goal